egonw/bacting-paper/paper.md

 functionality and scripts could be written in JavaScript, Python, and Groovy [@bioclipse2].
 An innovative aspect of the second Bioclipse version was that Bioclipse plugins could inject domain specific functionality into the scripting language.
 This was done using OSGi and Spring approaches, making so-called *managers* accessible in scripts.
+Bacting is a next generation, command line version of Bioclipse, that is easier updated, built, released, and used.
+A subset of the original functionality is available, and some managers have already been updated to use more recent versions of dependencies.

 # Statement of Need